AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module10/ex7.md

 ![Journey Optimizer](./images/23.8-18.png)

 The next step is to drag and drop the action that we want to perform in this journey.
-In the menu, go to **Actions** and find the action named **ldapSmsTwilio** that you created in [Module 12 - Journey Orchestration - External Weather API, SMS Action & more](../module12/journey-orchestration-external-weather-api-sms.md).
+In the menu, go to **Actions** and find the action named **ldapSmsTwilio** that you created in [Module 8 - Adobe Journey Optimizer: External data sources and custom actions](../module8/journey-orchestration-external-weather-api-sms.md).

 You’ll then see a panel on the right-hand side where you can configure the action.